 Download an SVG of this architecture.

 - Azure Blob Storage: Data is ingested and stored in Azure Blob Storage.

-- GPU based Azure Data Science Virtual Machine: The core development environment is the Azure Ubuntu-based GPU DSVM.
+- GPU based Azure Data Science Virtual Machine (DSVM): The core development environment is the Azure Ubuntu-based GPU DSVM.
 The data is pulled from blob onto an Azure virtual hard disk (VHD) attached to the DSVM.
-On that VHD, the data is processed, the images are featurized using a Deep Neural Network, and a Boosted Tree model is trained.
+On that VHD, the data is processed, the images are featurized using a deep neural network (DNN), and a boosted tree model is trained.
 DSVM IPython Notebook server is used for solution development.

-- Microsoft Machine Learning for Apache Spark HDInsight Spark Cluster: As an alternative to DSVM-based training, for big datasets, we use MMLSpark to build a highly scalable training solution.
+- As an alternative to DSVM-based training, for large datasets, you can use ML Services in Azure HDInsight to build a highly scalable training solution.

 - Azure Container Registry: The model and web application are packaged into a Docker image and written to Azure Container Registry.

-- Azure Machine Learning Model Management Service: Azure Machine Learning Model Management service is used to deploy and manage the final model on a VM and to scale out using Azure Kubernetes Service to a Kubernetes managed Azure cluster.
-A predictive web service and a Java ETL service are also written onto the VM, each in its own container.
+- Azure Machine Learning Model Management (MLOps): Azure Machine Learning uses a Machine Learning Operations (MLOps) approach to deploy and manage the final model on a VM, and to scale out using Azure Kubernetes Service to a Kubernetes managed Azure cluster.
+In the implementation of this solution idea, a predictive web service and a Java ETL (extract, transform, load) service are also written onto the VM, each in its own container.

 - Azure Kubernetes Service (AKS): Deployment for this solution uses Azure Kubernetes Service running a Kubernetes-managed cluster.
 The containers are deployed from images stored in Azure Container Registry.